GovTechSG/techpass-user-docs/docs/transition-passwordless.md

   ![passwordless_setup_5](assets/support/passwordless_setup_5.png ':size=300')

-6. Proceed with passwordless setup when displayed by selecting on **Continue**.
+6. When prompted, proceed with the passwordless setup by selecting **Continue**.

   ![passwordless_setup_6](assets/support/passwordless_setup_6.png ':size=200')

 7. The Authenticator app will prompt you for phone passcode or biometric. **Proceed** with the authentication.

-8. Account added page will be displayed when the passwordless setup is done.
-You may select **Done**.
+8. The account added page will be displayed when the passwordless setup is done.
+Select **Done**.

   ![passwordless_setup_7](assets/support/passwordless_setup_7.png ':size=200')